 The original agreement between the District and CWCB included a grant of \$1,000,000.
 As a result of restructuring the original loan as noted above, the grant will also be restructured.
 If the project, including any changes as approved by all parties, is not constructed within the 20-year term of Loan A, or an additional 1 to 20 years of Loan B, the \$1,000,000 grant will be restructured as a loan that will have to be repaid.
 Interest shall be at 3.5% with 20 annual payment of \$70,361, including principle and interest.
-It is the intent of the District to construct the project.
-As a result, the District will not record a note payable for the \$1,000.000.
+The District may construct the project; however, the construction is dependent upon assessed need.
+As a result, the District will not record a note payable for the \$1,000,000.